 Mr. THUAN Dit DIEUDONNÉ has developed a particular expertise in the european arrest warrant (EAA) or international arrest warrant and extradition.

 Interpol helps police forces in its member countries share vital crime information through its international records system.

 Police may use the notices to alert law enforcement agencies in other countries of potential threats, or to request assistance in solving criminal cases.
 The most common notice is the Red Notice, a request for the location and arrest of a person wanted by a court or an international court for extradition.
 The legal basis of the red notice is the arrest warrant or judicial decision issued by the judicial authorities of the country concerned.
 In addition, Interpol is considered an official route for the transmission of requests for provisional arrest through a number of bilateral and multilateral extradition treaties such as the European Convention on Extradition, the Convention on Provisional Arrest the Economic Community of West African States (CEDEAO), or the standard extradition treaty developed by the United Nations.

 Mr. THUAN Dit DIEUDONNÉ may have this red notice lifted in particular cases, following a special procedure provided for this purpose by the INTERPOL Files Commission.
-The Cabinet, competent in this matter where politics is mixed with the law, can give you the necessary information and, if possible, lift a red notice issued to you.
+The Firm, competent in this matter where politics is mixed with the law, can give you the necessary information and, if possible, lift a red notice issued to you.

 International assistance can also be done directly between states and thus take the form of extradition or an equivalent procedure such as the European Arrest Warrant.